Our Urgent Care Team - March 2017

 We also offer a selection of appointments outside our normal working hours which include early morning, late evening and Saturday appointments for those patients who find it difficult to make routine appointments due to work and family commitments during the working day.

 White Horse Health Centre and Bratton Surgery offer appointments outside the practice’s normal working hours for patients who find it difficult to make routine appointments due to work and family commitments during the normal working week.
 Please see our opening hours for this information.

 How do I make an appointment?

-You can currently book appointments in two ways:
+You can currently book appointments in three ways.

 Telephone - To book an appointment please telephone the practice.

 In Person - Come into any of the three surgeries and see the receptionist at the desk.

 Online - We now offer some appointments to book online, if you are registered for online services, you will able to see those appointments.

 When making an appointment you will be asked some brief questions by the receptionists.
 This helps us make sure you access the person best able to help you.
 If you do not wish to discuss things with the receptionist, this will of course be respected.

 How do I cancel an appointment?

-Please let us know if you are unable to come to your appointment, so that it may be offered to someone else.
-We now have a dedicated cancellation line answering service.
-Using this line you can cancel an appointment 24 hours a day, 7 days a week.
+Please let us know if you are unable to make your appointment, so that it may be offered to someone else.
+We now have a dedicated cancellation service.
 Simply call the practice and follow the instructions.
 Please leave as many details as possible about your appointment.
+This service is available 24 hours a day, 7 days a week.

 How long are appointment slots?